caesar0301/treelib/README.md

     from treelib import Node, Tree

-This module `treelib` mainly contains two classes: class `Node` and class `Tree`.
+This module `treelib` mainly contains two data structures: `Node` and `Tree`.

-The class `Node` defines basic properties and operations of a node like node identifier (the mostly used property as ID which is unique for a node in a specific tree), node name (readable for human), parent node, and children nodes.
-Some public methods are provided to operate with an exsiting node (e.g., `a` in the description below):
+The structure `Node` defines basic properties such as node identifier (unique ID in the environment of a tree), node name (readable for human), parent node, children nodes etc., and some public operations on a node.
+(e.g., `a` in the description below):

-    # To create a new node object
+    # To create a new node object.
+    # By default, all params are provied with values.

-    a = Node(name, identifier=None, expanded=True)
+    a = Node(tag=None, identifier=None, expanded=True)

     # To get the ID of the node

     a.identifier

     # To get the ID of the parent node

     a.bpointer

     # To set parent node ID (value) to a

     a.bpointer=value

     # To get the ID list of the children (only sons) of the node

     a.fpointer

     # To set the children with a list of node IDs

     a.fpointer=[value]

     # Update the children list with different modes

     a.update_fpointer(identifier, mode=[Node.ADD, Node.DELETE, Node.INSERT])

 The class `tree` defines the tree-like structure based on the node structure.
 Public methods are also available to make operations on the tree (e.g., `t` in the description below):

     # To create a new object of tree structure

     t = Tree()

     # To give the ID of the root

     t.root

-    # To get the list of all the nodes (in the order of being added) belonging to the tree
+    # To get the list of all the nodes (in arbitrary order) belonging to the tree

-    t.nodes
+    t.nodes.values()

     # Add a new node object to the tree and make the parent as the root by default

     t.add_node(node, parent=None)

     # To create a new node and add it to the tree

     t.create_node(name, identifier=None, parent=None)

     # To traverse the tree nodes with different modes (Tree.DEPTH, Tree.WIDTH); `nid` refers to
     # the expanding point to start; `filter` refers to the function of one varible to act on the node

     t.expand_tree(nid = None, mode=Tree.DEPTH, filter = None)

     # To get the object of the node with ID == nid

     t.get_node(nid)

     # To get the children (only sons) list of the node with ID == nid

     t.is_branch(nid)

     # To move node (source) from its parent to another parent (destination)

     t.move_node(source, destination)

     # To paste a new tree to an existing tree, with `nid` becoming the parent of the root of this new tree

     t.paste(nid, new_tree)

     # To remove the node (with all its successor) from the tree

     t.remove_node(identifier)

     # To search the tree from `nid` to the root along links reversedly

     t.rsearch(nid, filter=None)

     # To print the tree structure in hierarchy style; `nid` refers to the expanding point to start; `level` refers to the node level in the tree (root as level 0)

     t.show(nid = None, level=Tree.ROOT)

     # To return a shaddow copy of the subtree with `nid` being the root; "shaddow" here means all the nodes of the subtree are shared between the original tree and it

     t.subtree(nid)

 Basic Usage
 =======